 9. Zebras are color blind to a degree.

 10. Stripes protect against sunlight.

 Zebras have stripy coats and skin for a reason.
 It’s an immense help against the heat of the Sun.
 Thanks to the different ways in which black and white skin absorb light, a zebra is able to cool itself fairly efficiently without having to actually do anything!

 Zebras, much like all intelligent mammals, have distinct moods and feelings.
 It’s thought that you are normally able to tell the mood of a zebra by looking closely at its ears.
 In fact, a zebra can rotate and swivel its ears in virtually all directions and at all angles.

 12. How on Earth do they stand up?

 Zebras only have one toe on each of their feet.

 14. Grass is a pivotal foodstuff for the zebra.

 A zebra is likely to live for up to 25 years in the wild, though this may differ in captivity.

-Do you know any interesting or fun facts about Zebras?
-Share them here in the comments section below!
+Do you know any fun facts about zebras?
+Share them in the comments below!